 Hint: there are two of them.

 We have two prepositions (and the prepositional phrases that follow them) in this sentence.
-The first is “of the moms” and the second is “at the ballet recital.”
-“At” and “of” are the prepositions, and “moms” and “recital” are the objects of the prepositions, respectively.
+The first is “of the moms,” and the second is “at the ballet recital.”
+“Of” and “at” are the prepositions, and “moms” and “recital” are the objects of the prepositions.

-Here’s where the ACT will try and throw you off.
-Let’s go back to our example
+Here’s where the ACT tries to throw you off.
+Let’s go back to the example:

 One of the moms at the ballet recital fell asleep and snored loudly.

-The reason it’s wrong is that “moms” is too busy being the object of the preposition and therefore can’t be the subject.
+The reason “moms” can’t be the subject is that it’s the object of the preposition “of.”
 Instead, the subject of the sentence is “One.”

-Remember: An object of the preposition, the first noun after a preposition, cannot serve as the subject of the sentence.
+Remember: the object of the preposition (the first noun after a preposition) cannot serve as the subject of the sentence.

-This is a classic trick used in subject-verb agreement questions.
-You’ll also use prepositional phrases to avoid identifying clauses incorrectly, which applies to most punctuation questions.
+This is a classic trick in subject-verb agreement questions.
+You’ll also use prepositional phrases to avoid identifying clauses incorrectly, which affects most punctuation questions.

-Adverbs can be pretty tricky, but what you need to know for the ACT, luckily, is pretty basic.
+Adverbs can be tricky, but what you need for the ACT is fairly straightforward.

-For the ACT, all you’ll really need to know about adverbs is that when a sentence begins with an introductory adverb, a comma goes after it.
-A few examples should suffice:
+For the ACT, the key rule is this: when a sentence begins with an introductory adverb, you usually put a comma after it.

 Here are a few more examples of adverbs: